DEFRA/water-abstraction-team/jobs/import.md

 Return versions depends on `water.licences` being populated, and this has a knock on effect to requirements and requirement purposes.
 This means until the NALD import has completed these 3 tables will fail to populate on a first run.

-### Tracker

-- **request** N/A
-- **schedule** 10:00 Monday to Friday

-It queries `water_import.job` for any failed 'jobs'.
-If there are any it generates an email sent via [Notify](https://www.notifications.service.gov.uk/) to the Product Owner and Delivery Manager.
-There always seems to be a few failed jobs so the PO and DM look for any jobs that aren't normally listed or a spike in the numbers.
-If they find any they will typically ask the team to investigate further.

 ### Licence import

 - **request** `POST /import/licences`